khanhtran-cse/lenovo-ideapad-l340-hackintosh/install-log.md

 ## Fix bug log

+### Mar 19 2020

+I known how to implement Quiet After Typing.
+The trackpad works as expect.

 ### Mar 8 2020

 The Bluetooth kexts cause slow boot and Wifi issues on Catalina.
 Remove it and update others before update to Catalina 10.15